Starfolll/P5JS_Clock/README.md

 # P5JS_Clock
 JS project.
-Show time month and day
+Show time month and day with Style like in Apple